What are the QualityPath quality standards?

 A summary of the initial review and the de-identified responses are then presented to the full review team.
 This team reviews the scoring and discusses the responses.
 In 2014, the review team consisted of:

-- Amy Moyer, Manager of Value Measurement, The Alliance
+- Amy Moyer, former Manager of Value Measurement, The Alliance

-- Mark Xistris, Vice President Business Development and Provider Relations, The Alliance
+- Mark Xistris, former Vice President Business Development and Provider Relations, The Alliance

 - Cheryl DeMars, CEO, The Alliance